-“I process claims regularly.
+"I process claims regularly.
 Often, the first person I speak with is the adult daughter or daughter-in-law of a policyholder.
 They are always grateful their loved one has a policy in place.
 Yes, they are happy about preserving assets.
 However, what they always tell me is the policy allows them the time to be family.
 This is the thing that is often forgotten in the planning process.
-Most people want family to be family.
-An affordable Long-Term Care Insurance policy will not only safeguard retirement funds, but it gives the family the chance to be loving and supporting instead of having to either be a caregiver or making arrangements for caregiving,” said Matt McCann, one of the country’s leading specialists in Long-Term Care Insurance.
+Most people want the family to be family.
+An affordable Long-Term Care Insurance policy will not only safeguard retirement funds, but it gives the family the time to be family.
+Your family won't be forced to either be a caregiver or manage paid care services for you," said Matt McCann, one of the country's leading specialists in Long-Term Care Insurance.

 McCann says caregiving is very hard on family members.
 He says they have their own careers, family, and responsibilities.
 Paid care drains savings and impacts income and lifestyle.
 Long-Term Care Insurance makes getting older easier for everyone.

 “Some people think Long-Term Care Insurance is expensive.
-The fact is these policies are very affordable, especially if purchased prior to retirement and designed by a real Long-Term Care Insurance specialist who understand these policies and how they get used,” McCann said.
+The fact is these policies are very affordable, especially if purchased before retirement and designed by a real Long-Term Care Insurance specialist who understands these policies and how they get used,” McCann said.

 A Long-Term Care specialist can help you determine the suitability and identify the appropriate plan.
-Policy design is based on your specific situation including your age, health and amount of assets you are protecting.
+Policy design is based on your specific situation, including your age, health, and amount of assets you are protecting.
 Find a trusted and experienced specialist by clicking here.

 Start by identifying the cost of long-term care in your state and the availability of tax incentives and partnership plans.
 Click here and find the resources you need, including the LTC NEWS cost of care calculator.